 What if I can’t pay my private student loan?

-If you are in danger of falling behind on your private loan and your financial challenge is temporary, you may be able to get a deferment or forbearance, just as you can with a federal student loan.
+If you are in danger of falling behind on your private student loan and your financial challenge is temporary, you may be able to get a deferment or forbearance, just as you can with a federal student loan.
 Both give you a break from making your payments for a short period.
 The main difference is that under a deferment you may not be responsible for the interest that accrues during that period, while with a forbearance you are.
 Generally, this interest must be paid as it accrues or is added to the balance.

 If your financial challenges will be long-term, it’s important to understand what you can and can’t do to resolve your debt.